-She would repair the chimney —starting today—but her dismantled world?
+She would restore the chimney—beginning today—but her dismantled world?
 That would take a different kind of mortar.

-Her best friend sat on the apex of a stepladder, a level in one hand and an open how-to book draped across the other.
+Her best friend sat on the apex of a stepladder with a Stanley level in one hand and an open book wilting over the other.
 “Says here three scoops of sand, one scoop of cement, and half a scoop of lime.”
-She squealed and swatted at a yellow jacket, nearly upsetting the ladder.
+She squealed and swatted at a wasp, nearly upsetting the ladder.
 “Stupid bee.”

 “It serves me well.”

-And so it did.
-Yve made a tidy living writing erotica.
+So it did.
+Maggie made a tidy living writing erotica.

-A burgundy Escalade barreled out of the woods and hummed across the iron bridge spanning the creek.
-It slid to a halt, and a woman behind the wheel took off expensive-looking sunglasses and opened the door.
+A burgundy Escalade barreled out of the hemlock forest buffering Ann’s property from a desolate township road.
+It hummed across an iron bridge spanning the creek, then slid to a halt at the cabin ruins, sending dust clouds billowing up from the tires.
+Its driver doffed expensive-looking sunglasses and opened the door.

 Gucci pumps hit the dirt below the driver’s door.

-“You ever return phone calls?” the woman asked Ann.
-She slammed the door and picked her way across the driveway, a Louis Vuitton bag slung over her shoulder.
+A shrill voice scattered a flock of chickadees.
+“You ever return phone calls?”
+Janet Morelli slammed the door of her SUV, then picked her way across the driveway with a Louis Vuitton bag slung over her shoulder.

 Ann wiped her hands on her jeans.
-“Marla, you remember Yve Mason, don’t you?”
+“Janet, you remember Margaret Mason, don’t you?”

 “Of course.”
-Marla’s Crimson Rapture lips twisted into a grimace-like smile.
+Janet’s Crimson Rhapsody lips twisted into a grimace-like smile.
 “I enjoyed your latest release.
-And you have another coming out shortly, no?”
+You have another coming out shortly, no?”

 “An author with work ethic.”
-Marla scowled at Ann.
+Janet cocked a brow at Ann.
 “Refreshing.”

-“Here we go,” Ann said, turning away to retrieve her bucket.
-She scooped up the sand penis and poured it into the wheelbarrow.
+“Here we go.”
+Ann scooped up the sand penis, then tossed it into the wheelbarrow.

-Marla’s heels sank up to their necks as she stormed across the weedy ground.
+Janet stormed across the weedy ground, sinking her heels up to their necks.
 “Yes, here we go.
-I call you, I email you, I even send you letters.
+I call you, I email you.
+I even send you letters.
 Who sends letters anymore?”
 She patted her chest.
-“This dumb lady right here.
+“This idiot right here.
 And do you respond?
 No, of course you don’t.
-You make me get in my car and drive two hundred frickin’ miles into the wilderness to find out what the problem is.
+You make me get in my car and drive two hundred fuh-rickin’ miles into the wilderness to find out what the problem is.
 And what’s the problem?
-Apparently, the problem is a crumbling chimney.
-A crumbling goddamned chimney is more important than your career.
+Apparently, the problem is a pile of rocks.
+A crumbling goddamn pile of rocks is more important than your career.
 Than my career, for that matter.”

 “You have other clients.”